 1. Moving Averages

-For those wanting to trade cryptocurrency for the first time, then moving averages are a great way for traders to take noise and volatility out of their charts and clearly see market trends.
+For those wanting to trade cryptocurrency for the first time, moving averages are a viable starting point for traders to take noise and volatility out of their charts and clearly see market trends.
 More complex indicators like the EMA can also be valuable when determining support and resistance levels.
 For example, if Bitcoin’s price closed lower than its moving average, it might mean that traders are beginning to sell BTC at a specific price point (its resistance level).

 2. Moving Average Convergence Divergence (MACD)